‘Welcome to new Tripoli!’

 Tripoli used to be one of the most beautiful cities on the African Mediterranean coast.
 Now, it looks neglected and dirty.
 Its citizens struggle for stability following the recent rebel takeover.

-“The US for the past 60 years felt that if it is to have political or economic influence in a particular country or a region – it also has to have a military one.
+Columnist for “Foreign Policy in Focus” Conn Halliman says the NATO operation in Libya is an implementation of Bush-era plans to gain control over Africa.“The US for the past 60 years felt that if it is to have political or economic influence in a particular country or a region – it also has to have a military one.
 What people need to do is to see that this [Libya] is the first NATO operation in Africa and this goes back to the Bush administration which called for the creation of African Command – which called for not using troops but Air Force and Navy in case of invasion of an African country – all of this seems to have been done,” Conn Halliman reveals.

-“There is one line where they just say it is not controversial at all.
+Human rights activist Matthew Lee claims the UN has already drafted a document that would ensure its future presence in Libya.“In some places this ten-page plan says things like, ‘we can do this without getting a new mandate from the UN Security Council, we can move peacekeepers from missions that already exist and put them in there, we can send military advisers’,” the founder of Inner City Press reveals.“There is one line where they just say it is not controversial at all.
 They say the Security Council’s protection of civilians mandate implemented by NATO does not end with the fall of the Gaddafi government and therefore NATO will continue to have some responsibilities,” Matthew Lee says.